 Tor Browser is not built for P2P file-sharing.
 The Tor exit nodes block the file-sharing traffic, and if you still download torrents, be prepared for slow speed.
 If you use Tor for downloading, you are compromising your anonymity to avoid it.

-Also, the insecure design of the BitTorrent client makes your IP address exposed to trackers and poses a threat to your online anonymity.
+Also, the BitTorrent client’s insecure design exposes your IP address to trackers and threatens your online anonymity.

 6. Use Private Search Engines

-However, according to Redefine Privacy, most privacy search engines have a shady logging policy and jurisdiction.
-They are not the best but way better than Google.
+However, according to to Redefine Privacy, most privacy search engines have a shady logging policy and jurisdiction.
+They are not the best, but way better than Google.